Telefonica/mistica-design/guides/colors-contribution.md

 <img width="937" alt="Screenshot 2023-07-07 at 10 26 02" src="https://github.com/Telefonica/mistica-design/assets/44420072/886a92fd-4688-4124-8d5b-9f5039b98897">

-> **Note**
+> [!NOTE]
 >
-> > There may be cases where the base branch is not pre-production but production.
+> There may be cases where the base branch is not pre-production but production.
 This typically happens when there are changes that need to be made quickly to fix something in one of the implementations (native / web).
 Before creating a PR to production, consult with design-core.

 4. When everything is correct, write a descriptive title for the Pull Request, and in the field on the right, assign a reviewer from the design-core team.
 5. After creating the title and assigning a reviewer, you can proceed to create the pull request using the button at the bottom.